christoph2/asamint/docs/README.rst

 To put it into another words, **asamint** aims to be a command-line MCS (measurement and calibration system).

+These (The projects in question) projects are mainly following an mechanism-not-policy approach, but **asamint** aims to add higher layers, which could more or less directly be used to implement common measurement and calibration tasks.

 The projects in alphabetical order:

 ======================================================   =============